London Buses route 88

 London Buses route 88 is a Transport for London contracted bus route in London, England.
-Running between Parliament Hill Fields and Clapham Common, it is operated by London General.
-The route used to be known as "the Clapham Omnibus" when it was run by London General with single-decker buses.
+Running between Parliament Hill Fields and Clapham Common, it is operated by Go-Ahead London subsidiary London General.

 History

 Route 88 was the first "Metropolitan" route to receive AEC NS-type buses, running between Acton Green and Mitcham.

-Between 1993 and 1997, Volvos were used to run the route.
-For some time, the route was the only one to use the buses.
+In 1993, route 88 became the first in London to use kneeling buses, with air suspension that lowered at bus stops to give a significantly reduced ground clearance to make access easier.
+Between 1993 and 1997, a fleet of 12 m Northern Counties Paladin-bodied Volvo B10Bs, which featured branding that styled the service as "The Clapham Omnibus", were operated by London General on route 88.
+The Paladins were withdrawn in 1997 due to issues caused by their length and replaced with double-decker buses.

-London General successfully retained route 88 with new contracts starting on 13 December 2003 and 11 December 2010.
+London General successfully retained route 88 with a new contract starting on 13 December 2003.
+Go-Ahead London successfully retained route 88 with a new contract starting on 11 December 2010.

 New Routemasters were introduced on 22 August 2015.

 On 30 March 2019, the route was extended from Camden Town to Parliament Hill Fields and re-routed between Camden Town and Great Portland Street Station to go via Albany Street and ultimately replace the C2, which ceased operation entirely.